-- By ensuring that we practice safe recruitment in checking the suitability of all staff and volunteers who work with children - Through establishing and maintaining a safe and positive environment and the teaching and pastoral support offered to pupils - By raising awareness of child protection issues and equipping children with the skills needed to keep them safe - Protection by following agreed procedures and ensuring all staff are trained and supported to respond appropriately and sensitively to child protection concerns. - Support to pupils who have/may have been abused or neglected (in line with his/her Child Protection Plan, if appropriate). - 2.5 SECAT academies recognise they are agents of referral and not of investigation.
+- 2.3 This policy applies to all pupils, staff, parents, governors, volunteers, students and visitors to SECAT. - 2.4.1 There are three main elements to our Safeguarding & Child Protection Policy: - Prevention - By ensuring that we practice safe recruitment in checking the suitability of all staff and volunteers who work with children; - Through establishing and maintaining a safe and positive environment and the teaching and pastoral support offered to pupils; - By raising awareness of child protection issues and equipping children with the skills needed to keep them safe. - Protection - by following agreed procedures and ensuring all staff are trained and supported to respond appropriately and sensitively to child protection concerns. - Support - to pupils who have/may have been abused or neglected (in line with his/her Child Protection Plan, if appropriate). - 2.5 This school recognises it is an agent of referral and not of investigation.

-3. ACADEMY COMMITMENT
+3. TRUST COMMITMENT

-SECAT Academies are committed to keeping children safe and aim to:
+SECAT is committed to keeping children safe and aims to:

-- Create a culture of vigilance where the welfare of our pupils is promoted and where timely and appropriate safeguarding action is taken. - Establish and maintain an environment where pupils feel safe and secure, are encouraged to talk and are listened to. - Ensure that pupils know that there are adults within the trust who they can approach if they are worried or are in difficulty. - Ensure pupils receive the right help at the right time to address risks and prevent issues escalating.
-This includes identifying emerging problems and those children who may benefit from early help. - Include in the curriculum activities and opportunities which equip pupils with the skills they need to stay safe from abuse and to develop healthy and safe relationships. - Include in the curriculum material which will help pupils develop realistic attitudes to the responsibilities of adult life, particularly with regard to childcare and parenting skills. - Protect children from harm and to ensure that they are taught in a way that is consistent with the law and our values and to promote respect for all others. - Facilitate understanding of wider issues within the context of learning about the values on which our society is founded and our system of democratic government. - Provide a curriculum which actively promotes the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.
+Create a culture of vigilance where the welfare of our pupils is promoted and where timely and appropriate safeguarding action is taken.

-- Promote tolerance of and respect for people of all faiths (or those of no faith), races, genders, ages, disability and sexual orientations. - Make parents/carers aware of the trust policies and practice for safeguarding and ensure that, wherever possible, every effort will be made to establish open and honest effective working relationships with parents and colleagues from partner agencies. - Promote positive mental health and resilience.
-Positive mental health is the concern of the whole community and we recognise that academies play a key part in this.
-Our academies want to develop the emotional wellbeing and resilience of all pupils and staff, as well as provide specific support for those with additional needs.
+- Establish and maintain an environment where pupils feel safe and secure, are encouraged to talk and are listened to. - Ensure that pupils know that there are adults within the school who they can approach if they are worried or are in difficulty. - Ensure pupils receive the right help at the right time to address risks and prevent issues escalating.
+This includes identifying emerging problems and those children who may benefit from early help. - Include in the curriculum activities and opportunities which equip pupils with the skills they need to stay safe from abuse and to develop healthy and safe relationships. - Include in the curriculum material which will help pupils develop realistic attitudes to the responsibilities of adult life, particularly with regard to childcare and parenting skills. - Protect children from harm and to ensure that they are taught in a way that is consistent with the law and our values and to promote respect for all others. - Facilitate understanding of wider issues within the context of learning about the values on which our society is founded and our system of democratic government. - Provide a curriculum which actively promotes the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs. - Promote tolerance of and respect for people of all faiths (or those of no faith), races, genders, ages, disability and sexual orientations. - Make parents/carers aware of the school policies and practice for safeguarding and ensure that, wherever possible, every effort will be made to establish open and honest effective working relationships with parents and colleagues from partner agencies. - Promote positive mental health and resilience.
+Positive mental health is the concern of the whole community and we recognise that schools play a key part in this.
+SECAT wants to develop the emotional wellbeing and resilience of all pupils and staff, as well as provide specific support for those with additional needs.
 We understand that there are risk factors which increase someone's vulnerability and protective factors that can promote or strengthen resiliency.
 The more risk factors present in an individual's life, the more protective factors or supportive interventions are required to counter balance and promote further growth of resilience.

 It is vital that we work in partnership with parents to support the well-being of our pupils.
-Parents should share any concerns about the well-being of their child with their academy, so that appropriate support and interventions can be identified and implemented.
+Parents should share any concerns about the well-being of their child with school, so appropriate support and interventions can be identified and implemented.